smukher2/GithubFrontiersNeurosciDec2018/README.md

 These * authors contributed equally # Corresponding authors

-# Citation: We hope you find these research findings and bioinformatics pipelines useful.
-Please help by citing us as follows.
-Thank you.
+# Citation: This github repository is made open access in hope that it will enable researchers replicate and/or adapt it for their work.
+So if you use or adapt the results, inferences and computational pipelines presented here, I will be grateful if you please help by citing it as follows.

 # Mukherjee, S., Klaus, C., Pricop-Jeckstadt, M., Miller, J. A. & Struebing, F. L. A Microglial Signature Directing Human Aging and Neurodegeneration-Related Gene Networks.
 Frontiers in neuroscience 13, 2, doi:10.3389/fnins.2019.00002 (2019).

-# Organization
+# Protocol: Organization of folders containing subfolders, files and codes.

 **1 RNAseq_ASUcyverseCluster_Results+Script/ contains